Proco-ALS for fast nCPD#

 The cost of the gradient step is low due to Tucker compression, but the cost of the projection onto the positive cone of \(U\) can be consequential if \(U\) is a large matrix (which is exactly the setup we consider for Tucker compression).
 This projection is in fact exactly a collection of \(n_1\) NNLS problems of dimensions \(r\), with \(n_1\) the dimension in the first mode of the original tensor.

-In our work [ref, date], we proposed to use the Pro-ALS idea to avoid resorting to NNLS solvers entirely.
-This gave birth to the Proco-ALS algorithm detailed below.
-We first solve the least-squares problem unconstrained, then project onto the constraint set \( UA_c\geq 0\).
+In earlier work [Cohen et al., 2015], we proposed to use the pro-ALS idea to avoid resorting to costly NNLS solvers.
+This gave birth to the proco-ALS algorithm detailed below.
+We first solve the least squares problem unconstrained, then project onto the constraint set \( UA_c\geq 0\).
 As mentioned above, such a projection is also costly.
 We use a heuristic approximate projection instead,

 def proco_als(G, r, init, comp_facs, itermax=100):